-The Guardian just published some beautiful photos of Bhutan’s culture of tiger conservation and its wildlife corridors — i.e. narrow strips of protected habitat that help sustain the free movement, genetic diversity and long-term conservation of many species, including the Bengal Tiger (actually a sub-species).
-The commitment of Bhutan’s people to protecting and living alongside wildlife is truly inspiring, and they are implementing many innovative ways of sustainably developing their country while respecting and protecting their wildlife that could be mimicked by other countries.
-A core part of Bhutan’s conservation culture comes from its Buddhist heritage, according to which all beings are viewed as interdependent and each person’s actions should be directed toward helping other sentient beings – which includes animals.
-This ethic informs their culture and their politics, and it is interesting to see how deeply environmental protection and respect is embedded at every level of their society.
+The Guardian just published some beautiful photos of Bhutan’s culture of tiger conservation and its wildlife corridors — narrow strips of protected habitat that help sustain the free movement, genetic diversity and long-term conservation of many species, including the Bengal Tiger (actually a tiger sub-species).
+The commitment of Bhutan’s people to protecting and living alongside wildlife is truly inspiring, and they are implementing many innovative ways of sustainably developing their country while at the same time respecting, protecting and stewarding their wildlife and ecosystems.
+A core part of Bhutan’s conservation culture comes from its Buddhist heritage, according to which all beings are viewed as being interdependent and each human’s actions should be directed toward helping other sentient beings, including animals.

 Above: A map of Bhutan’s protected areas and wildlife corridors.
 The grey dots are human settlements, many of which are allowed within protected areas.
 From Rajaratnam, Vernes and Sangay, “A Review of Livestock Predation by Large Carnivores in the Himalayan Kingdom of Bhutan,” Problematic Wildlife – A Cross-Disciplinary Approach.